CALL (800) 863-5312 to speak with a medical malpractice lawyer at zinda law group for free

 What is lyme disease?

 Lyme disease, though it might seem to some to be an exotic malady, is actually the most common vector-borne disease in the United States; a vector-borne disease refers to a disease that passes from a “vector,” such as a mosquito, tick, or other bloodsucking insect, to a human.
 Typically, Lyme disease is passed to humans through bites from infected ticks.
 Instances of Lyme disease are heavily concentrated in the Northeast part of the country, but they can occur anywhere.

 People who have contracted Lyme disease will often suffer through a number of symptoms, which may include fever, chills, headache, aches, and swollen lymph nodes.
-Perhaps the most distinctive symptom, however, is a rash that occurs in 70 to 80 percent of infected people, and the distinctive characteristics of this type of rash can be found here.
+Perhaps the most distinctive symptom, however, is a rash that occurs in 70 to 80 percent of infected people.
 If you think you or someone you love are experiencing these symptoms and may have contracted this disease, get medical attention promptly, followed closely by a discussion with a qualified medical negligence lawyer.

 Lyme disease misdiagnosis